BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 The creation of a multisig is initiated on your transaction coordinator.
 This scenario suggests a 2-of-3 multisig.

+**Transaction Coordinator Instructions:**

 1. [  ] Create a new multisig in Sparrow.
-   1. "File -> New Wallet"[^12]
+   1. "File -> New Wallet"[^12].
-   1. Name it[^13]
+   1. Name it[^13].
    1. "Create Wallet".
 1. [  ] Choose "Multi Signature" for "Policy Type".
-   1. Leave "Native Segwit" as the "Script Type"[^14]
+   1. Leave "Native Segwit" as the "Script Type"[^14].
 1. [  ] Choose "2/3" for the "M of N".
 This should be the default.

 At this point, you will need to finalize your decision for which Signing Devices to use.
-If you're following the default setup suggested here, you'll use Gordian Seed Tool on an iPhone and a Passport for your two active signing devices and Gordian Seed Tool on a separate iDevice to create your recovery key.
-However, you may choose **Alternative Signging Devices**.
-Choosing an alternative recovery device will replace steps D & E; choose an alternative active signing device will replace either step F or G. Just follow the separate steps in that section rather than the ones listed below in those cases.
+If you're following the default setup suggested here, you'll use Gordian Seed Tool on an iPhone and a Passport as your two active signing devices and Gordian Seed Tool on a separate iDevice to create your recovery key.
+However, you may choose **Alternative Signing Devices**.
+Choosing an alternative recovery device will replace steps D & E; choosing an alternative active signing device will replace either step F or G. Just follow the separate steps in that option rather than the ones listed below in those cases.

 ### PART TWO: CREATE SEEDS